 115 93 Stockholm

-Dr Ekengren publishes in the areas of European foreign and security policy, crisis management, security sector reform, and the Europeanisation of the nation-state.
+Ekengren publishes in the areas of European foreign and security policy, crisis management, security sector reform, and the Europeanisation of the nation-state.
 In recent years he has specialized in EU security policy and its effect on the structures and policies of EU member states.
 His current research examines the security dynamics of multi-level governance systems in comparative perspective, including the US and EU.
-Projects include a study of the Union as a new type of "secure community" rather than "security community", an examination of the transboundary effects of EU internal and external security policies and an elaboration of a theory on EU intervention in international crisis.
-Dr Ekengren is currently involved in several international projects, such as the ones on "experimentalist governance and the EU's global role" and "the practice turn" in IR-theory.
+Projects include a study of the Union as a new type of "secure community" rather than "security community", and an examination of the transboundary effects of EU internal and external security policies as manifest in the Union's Solidarity Clause.